ARMmbed/mbed-os/docs/design-documents/tools/cmake_components.md

 ## Only core libraries built as objects

-These components would form mbed-os library built as OBJECT library in CMake:
+These components would form mbed-core library built as OBJECT library in CMake:
 - cmsis
 - events
 - rtos-api